Memory usage comparison

 Understanding where memory goes helps order fixes:

-# Enable detailed logging
+# Enable detailed logging (RPC/plugin/graph diagnostics; Terraform does not log memory data)

 export TF_LOG=DEBUG

-# Check system memory during runs
+# Or watch system memory during runs

 watch -n 1 'free -m | grep Mem'Typical memory allocation breakdown: